 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

-An investment universe is defined for the needs of the non-financial approach as the reference index MSCI World 100% Hedged to EUR Net Total Return Index.
-Some of the issuers in the portfolio may not be included in the investment universe (small issuers that are not integrated in the composition of broad market index).
-The benchmark used by the Sub-Fund is broad market index that do not necessarily consider in their composition or calculation methodology the non-financial characteristics promoted by the Sub-Fund.
+For the purposes of the non-financial approach and to report on the Sub-Fund's carbon intensity, the Management Company uses the index MSCI World 100% Hedged to EUR Net Total Return Index (the "Index").
+The Index is deemed to be representative of the investment universe of the Sub-Fund whilst not being limited to it and a result, some of the issuers in the portfolio may not be included in the Index (small issuers that are not integrated in the composition of broad market index).
+The Index used by the Sub-Fund is a broad market index that does not necessarily consider in its composition or calculation methodology the non-financial characteristics promoted by the Sub-Fund.